AnaptysBio, Inc. (NASDAQ:ANAB) Given Consensus Recommendation of “Hold” by Analysts

 Shares of AnaptysBio, Inc. (NASDAQ:ANAB) have been given a consensus recommendation of “Hold” by the seven analysts that are currently covering the firm, MarketBeat.com reports.
 One research analyst has rated the stock with a sell rating, three have issued a hold rating and three have assigned a buy rating to the company.
 The average 12 month price target among brokers that have issued ratings on the stock in the last year is $33.25.

-Several research analysts have recently commented on ANAB shares.
-Wedbush reissued a “neutral” rating on shares of AnaptysBio in a report on Monday, March 15th.
+A number of research analysts have weighed in on the company.
+UBS Group started coverage on AnaptysBio in a report on Thursday, May 20th.
+They set a “neutral” rating and a $29.00 target price for the company.
 JPMorgan Chase & Co. lowered AnaptysBio from an “overweight” rating to an “underweight” rating in a report on Monday, March 8th.
-UBS Group began coverage on AnaptysBio in a research report on Thursday, May 20th.
-They issued a “neutral” rating and a $29.00 target price for the company.
-Truist Securities upgraded AnaptysBio from a “hold” rating to a “buy” rating and boosted their target price for the stock from $27.00 to $34.00 in a research report on Tuesday, March 16th.
-Finally, Truist upgraded AnaptysBio from a “hold” rating to a “buy” rating and boosted their target price for the stock from $27.00 to $34.00 in a research report on Tuesday, March 16th.
+Truist raised AnaptysBio from a “hold” rating to a “buy” rating and boosted their price objective for the stock from $27.00 to $34.00 in a report on Tuesday, March 16th.
+Truist Securities raised AnaptysBio from a “hold” rating to a “buy” rating and boosted their price objective for the stock from $27.00 to $34.00 in a report on Tuesday, March 16th.
+Finally, Zacks Investment Research raised AnaptysBio from a “sell” rating to a “hold” rating in a report on Thursday, March 11th.

 In related news, Director Ecor1 Capital, Llc acquired 13,900 shares of the stock in a transaction on Monday, April 26th.
 The stock was purchased at an average price of $23.80 per share, for a total transaction of $330,820.00.
 The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Insiders own 13.00% of the company’s stock.

 A number of hedge funds have recently made changes to their positions in the business.
 Pacer Advisors Inc. lifted its position in AnaptysBio by 31.6% in the first quarter.
 Pacer Advisors Inc. now owns 2,122 shares of the biotechnology company’s stock valued at $46,000 after purchasing an additional 510 shares during the last quarter.
-Aperio Group LLC raised its holdings in shares of AnaptysBio by 2.2% during the fourth quarter.
-Aperio Group LLC now owns 29,974 shares of the biotechnology company’s stock valued at $644,000 after acquiring an additional 640 shares in the last quarter.
-Swiss National Bank raised its holdings in shares of AnaptysBio by 1.8% during the fourth quarter.
-Swiss National Bank now owns 55,600 shares of the biotechnology company’s stock valued at $1,195,000 after acquiring an additional 1,000 shares in the last quarter.
-Charles Schwab Investment Management Inc. raised its holdings in shares of AnaptysBio by 0.7% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 142,389 shares of the biotechnology company’s stock valued at $3,062,000 after acquiring an additional 1,056 shares in the last quarter.
-Finally, Amundi Pioneer Asset Management Inc. bought a new position in shares of AnaptysBio during the first quarter valued at approximately $110,000.
+Aperio Group LLC lifted its position in AnaptysBio by 2.2% in the fourth quarter.
+Aperio Group LLC now owns 29,974 shares of the biotechnology company’s stock valued at $644,000 after purchasing an additional 640 shares during the last quarter.
+Swiss National Bank lifted its position in AnaptysBio by 1.8% in the fourth quarter.
+Swiss National Bank now owns 55,600 shares of the biotechnology company’s stock valued at $1,195,000 after purchasing an additional 1,000 shares during the last quarter.
+Charles Schwab Investment Management Inc. lifted its position in AnaptysBio by 0.7% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 142,389 shares of the biotechnology company’s stock valued at $3,062,000 after purchasing an additional 1,056 shares during the last quarter.
+Finally, Amundi Pioneer Asset Management Inc. bought a new stake in AnaptysBio in the first quarter valued at approximately $110,000.

 AnaptysBio Company Profile